Delgan/iconic-es/README.md

     - Batocera/Knulli = `/userdata/theme-customizations/iconic/`
     - RockNIX = `/roms/_userdata/theme-customizations/iconic/`
     - Retrobat = `C:\RetroBat\emulationstation\.emulationstation\theme-customizations\iconic\`
-- Create the folders that match your distribution and then move on to the section below.
+- Create the folders that match your distribution.
+- Within the `iconic` folder, create two additional subfolders named `backgrounds` and `overlays`.

 ### Backgrounds

 The artwork used on the system view can be customized with your own images.

-* Create a new folder called `backgrounds` in the theme customizations directory mentioned above.
-* Copy your custom background images to that folder.
+* Copy your custom background images to the `backgrounds` folder previously created.
+* The images must be of 1920x1080 resolution.
-* They should be named:
+* They should be named either (in order of precedence):
     - `${system.theme}.webp`
+    - `${system.theme}.png`
-* `${system.theme}.webp` should be named for the system you are looking to override.
+* The `${system.theme}` variable corresponds to the system you are looking to override.
 For example if you wanted to override the artwork for `snes` you would create an image called `snes.webp` in the backgrounds folder.
-* If a given `${system.theme}.webp` image is not found, then the the built-in images from the theme will be used as a fallback.
+* If a given system image is not found, then the built-in images from the theme will be used as a fallback.
 This allows you to customize only the images you want and still have images displayed for all systems.

+### Overlays

+Custom overlays can be added to help make images pop.

+* If you do not have an overlay for a system, you must use a fully transparent image (you can use [this one](_inc/other/fully-transparent-overlay.png)).
+* The images must be of 1920x1080 resolution.
+* Copy your custom overlay images (or the transparent ones) to the `overlays` folder previously created.
+* They should be named either (in order of precedence):
+    - `${system.theme}.webp`
+    - `${system.theme}.png`
+* As above, the `${system.theme}` variable corresponds to the system you are looking to override.
+This also applies to the transparent default overlay.
+* If a given system image is not found, then it should fallback to the fully transparent overlay.

 ## Acknowledgments